OskarBrzeski/CGames/README.md

 # CGames

-This is a collection of basic games written in C and using Raylib.
+This is a collection of basic games written in C and using [Raylib](https://github.com/raysan5/raylib).
+I am developing this as practice in using the C programming language.

 ## Completed Games